Can You Eat Microgreen Roots? Here's Why We Don't

 The Food Safety Perspective

 Food safety data tells a compelling story about why harvest methods matter.
-Research tracking foodborne illness outbreaks between 1998 and 2017 found 57 outbreaks linked to sprouts compared to zero outbreaks specifically attributed to microgreens Rmfoodsafety.
+Research tracking foodborne illness outbreaks between 1998 and 2017 found 57 outbreaks linked to sprouts compared to zero outbreaks specifically attributed to microgreens.

 This dramatic difference reflects both the growing conditions and harvest practices.
-As Penn State Extension explains, microgreens and baby greens are generally a lower food safety risk because, if harvested following proper food safety protocols, any pathogens present in the seed will remain in the soil after harvest, rather than travel with the product University of Tennessee.
+As Penn State Extension explains, microgreens and baby greens are generally a lower food safety risk because, if harvested following proper food safety protocols, any pathogens present in the seed will remain in the soil after harvest, rather than travel with the product.

 The FDA's Food Safety Modernization Act (FSMA) recognizes this distinction.
-The agency's Produce Safety Rule applies strict regulations to sprout production but exempts soil- or substrate-grown sprouts that are harvested above the soil or substrate line without their roots FDA—which is essentially the definition of microgreens.
+The agency's Produce Safety Rule applies strict regulations to sprout production but exempts soil- or substrate-grown sprouts that are harvested above the soil or substrate line without their roots, which is essentially the definition of microgreens.

 Why the Root Zone Is Problematic

-- Warmth - Ideal growing temperatures (65-75°F) that also favor bacterial growth
+- Warmth: Ideal growing temperatures (65 to 75°F) that also favor bacterial growth

 Plant Biology: Why We Harvest Where We Do